shounakdatta/DoCD/README.md

 5. Build your project
    1. Navigate to your project root directory
    2. Enter `docd build`

+## Continuous Deployment

+To setup your project to automatically deploy to you dev/prod servers, in your server:

+1. Start your project with `docd build` or `docd start`
+2. Launch ngrok with `enable-ci`
+3. Copy your ngrok public URL
+4. Add a new webhook in your Github repository
+   1. Navigate to your webhook settings at `<your-github-repo-url>/settings/hooks/new`
+   2. Paste `<your-copied-ngrok-url>/github-push-master` in the Payload URL
+   3. Set Content Type to `application/json`
+   4. Hit `Add Webhook`

+NOTE: To disable continuous deployment while your project is running, enter `disable-ci`

+With this, any latest change to the active git branch will be immediately deployed to the server.

 ## Understanding the `DoCD-config.json` File